brunopenso/cryptography/README.md

 This repo is part of my study of Cryptography.

-I'm reading the book The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography (English Edition) and the book tells the history of the cryptography and I will implement some algos to test how this is done.
+I'm reading the book The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography (English Edition) written by Simon Singh.

+The book tells the history of the cryptography and I will implement some algorithms(algo for now one) to test how this is done.

-## Science of secret writing and its main branches
+## Science of secret writing and its main branches (types)

 - Steganography (hidden)
 - Cryptography (scrambled)